CharlesB91/retro-bank/README.md

 - To provide some basic banking facilities to the user whilst maintaining the data integrity.

-## Data Model - Function Digagram
+## Data Model - Function Diagram

-Originally i sketched how i wanted the flow of my application to follow to get an idea of what functionality was required.
+Originally I sketched how I wanted the flow of my application to follow to get an idea of what functionality was required.
 I then moved this idea to diagram flowchart maker.

 ![Flow-Chart](https://github.com/CharlesB91/retro-bank/blob/main/assets/images/flow_retro_bank-Page-2.drawio.png)

-- For my data model i deciced to use the google sheets API to store the customer data and balance info.
+- For my data model I decided to use the google sheets API to store the customer data and balance info.
 - I created functions to register the customers details and to verify the customers data when logging in.
-- I then created fucntions to display the main menu which would then route the customer to the various transctions functions - balance, disposit, withdrawl, how much can i borrow.
+- I then created functions to display the main menu which would then route the customer to the various transactions functions - balance, deposit, withdrawal, how much can i borrow.
 Then eventually the customer is able to log out of the application and is returned to the welcome screen.

 ## Features